‘I’m Scared to Death’: Desperate Search for Missing Attendees After Astroworld Disaster

 “It only got worse as soon as Travis started singing,” she said.

-Tristan Birl, a deputy sheriff, told the Times he came by the reunification center to check on his 18-year-old cousin, who had traveled from Dallas for her first big trip on her own.
+Tristan Birl, a deputy sheriff, told The New York Times he came by the reunification center to check on his 18-year-old cousin, who had traveled from Dallas for her first big trip on her own.
 He was relieved to find out that she made it out safe and was with her friends.